 - ਕਬੀਰ ਮਨੁ ਜਾਨੈ ਸਭ ਬਾਤ ਜਾਨਤ ਹੀ ਅਉਗਨੁ ਕਰੈ ॥: O Kabir!
 The mind knows everything and knowingly it commits demerits (sggs 1376).

-No wonder the Gurbani never gets tired of addressing the mind – rejuvenating and uplifting it with Spiritual Knowledge (Aatam-Giaan) realized by churning the Gurbani.
-The impure mind (or thinking) is destroyed with the Divine Wisdom.
-With that Karma (actions and their residual impressions) also get destroyed.
+No wonder the Gurbani never gets tired of addressing the mind – rejuvenating and uplifting it with Spiritual Knowledge (Aatam-Giaan) through churning the Gurbani.
+The Spiritual Knowledge or Wisdom removes the mind’s filth (or Sootak) is removed, destroying its related Karma..

 - ਗਿਆਨੁ ਭਇਆ ਤਹ ਕਰਮਹ ਨਾਸੁ ॥੩॥: With the Divine Knowledge (ਉੱਚ-ਜੀਵਨ ਦੀ ਸੂਝ) ends the deeds (Mayaic efforts) ||3|| (sggs 1167).